StandingPadAnimations/Rendor/README.md

 * Better parser
 * C++17 features
 # Compiling requirements for building from source:
 * You have to compile using C++17.
-On Linux, Mac, and Windows(if you're using mingw32-make or the GNU port of make for Windows) you can use the make file
+On Linux, Mac, and Windows(using gcc and make) you can use the make file
+* Boost 1.77 is a required dependency(You may need to edit the makefile's BOOSTFILE and BOOSTSYS variables)